jeffreyshen19/Is-My-District-Gerrymandered/README.md

     * What is an "acceptable" amount of voter wastage?
 We say a state having less than 7% voter wastage is acceptable.

 3. **Redistricting Control**: How are district lines drawn by state?
 In most states, the state legislatures, or other elected officials primarily draw district lines.
 This can potentially be biased, as members of one party will be drawing the district lines which can influence the election of members of their own party.
 Some state legislatures split redistricting control between both parties, mitigating some amount of partisan bias.
 Even better, a few states use independent, bipartisan commissions to draw district lines.
-Thus, how likely a redistricting process is to be biased is factored into the "gerrymander score".
+Thus, how likely a redistricting process is to be biased is factored into our assesment.

 ### Table of Contents